Here's how to get started with the program after purchase.

 - 09

-The program also includes a phase-specific concept that explains how the need for certain micronutrients can change during different exercise phases .
-This content is intended solely as a general guide and does not replace medical advice.
+Part of the program is also a phase-specific concept that explains how the need for certain micronutrients can change in different stress phases .

 - 10